 Three services of remembrance take place in the Trust each year.

-- A service to remember patients and staff who have died will take place at 3pm on Sunday 26th April 2020 in the Seagoe Parish Centre, Portadown (EVENT POSTPONED)
+- A service to remember patients and staff who have died – Sunday, 5 March 2023 at 3 pm, Seagoe Parish Centre, Portadown BT63 5HW

-- A service to remember babies, children and young people who have died in Craigavon Area Hospital or the surrounding communities will take place at 3pm on Sunday 17th May 2020 in the Seagoe Parish Centre, Portadown (EVENT POSTPONED)
+- A service to remember babies, children and young people who have died in Craigavon Area Hospital or the surrounding communities – Sunday, 21 May 2023 at 3 pm, Seagoe Parish Centre, Portadown BT63 5HW

-- A service to remember babies, children and young people who have died in Daisy Hill Hospital or the surrounding communities will take place at 3pm on Sunday, 22nd November 2020 (provisional date to be confirmed) in the Town Hall, Newry
+- A service to remember babies, children and young people who have died in Daisy Hill Hospital or the surrounding communities –

 Further information on the services will be posted on this website and in local press, church bulletins and through social media.